muammar/mkchromecast/README.md

 testers as well.
 If you find any problems, please [report it here](https://github.com/muammar/mkchromecast/issues).

-If you experience other problems related to dependecies, please [discuss it here](https://github.com/muammar/mkchromecast/issues/9) or open a new issue.
+If you experience other problems related to dependencies, please [discuss it here](https://github.com/muammar/mkchromecast/issues/9) or open a new issue.

 #### From sources